imapp-pl/gas-cost-estimator/docs/notes/execution_comparison.md

 This document will analyze and compare the exact flow of execution of the interpreter loop, and how is its computational cost measured.

-The goal is to know, whether the measurements, as compared between various EVM implementations and various opcodes, are collected in a "fair" fashion.
+The goal is to know, whether the measurements, as compared between various EVM implementations and various OPCODEs, are collected in a "fair" fashion.
+"Fair" in this context mean not only (or not as much as) fairness between implementations, but rather _relatively fair treatment_ of all OPCODEs in all implementations.

 For now, we focus on the individual OPCODE measurements, which we used in preliminary exploration.
-**TODO** repeat this for whole-program measurements, if we do them.
+**TODO (optional)** repeat this for whole-program measurements, if we do them.

 ### Notes

 1. `geth` incorporates a lot of setup which gets measured along with the _first_ instruction.
 Later this is worked around for programs, where only a single instruction is interesting, by prepending a throw-away `PUSH1`, wherever the interesting instructions would be the first one. `evmone` and `OpenEthereum` don't have this.
-    - **TODO** this should be fixed by moving the `CaptureStart` in a forked `go-ethereum` implementation
+    - **TODO** this should be fixed by moving the `CaptureStart` in a forked `go-ethereum` implementation.
+It should be placed deeper down the call stack, just before entering the first interpreter loop iteration
-2. In order to ensure standardization and portability, easy and succinct rules of how to measure should be devised, so that such comparisons aren't necessary in the future
+2. In order to ensure standardization and portability, easy and succinct rules of how to measure should be devised, so that such comparisons aren't necessary in the future.
+First draft (**TODO** polish out):
+    - always measure the entire block of code which constitutes a single interpreter iteration
+    - leave all preprocessing out
+    - make sure all tracing/debugging is off, except what we need to trace. **TODO** `geth` measurement should be improved in this aspect, possibly move away from leveraging the `Tracer` interface
+    - gather the measurements consistently.
+There should be no allocations done
+    - look into whether preprocessing or similar optimizations don't "move effort" from one instruction to another, like `evmone` does
-3. `evmone` does a preprocessing step `analysis.cpp`, which slightly skewes measurements - some of the effort to do some opcodes will be "put" under "intrinsic opcode `BEGINBLOCK`" executing at the end of each code block. `geth` and `OpenEthereum` don't have this
+3. `evmone` does a preprocessing step `analysis.cpp`, which slightly skews measurements - some of the effort to do some OPCODEs will be "put" under "intrinsic OPCODE `BEGINBLOCK`" executing at the end of each code block. `geth` and `OpenEthereum` don't have this.
+    - `BEGINBLOCK` (manifesting as `JUMPDEST` in OPCODE tracing) needs special attention in larger programs.
+We must come up with a way to handle it, since other implementations will not have this "intrinsic instruction". **TODO**
-4. `evmone` perceivably measures _only_ the execution of the opcode, but this is not the case, as in `evmone` all logic done in the main interpreter loop in `geth` is done deeper down the call stack.
+4. `evmone` perceivably measures _only_ the execution of the OPCODE (as opposed to `geth`), but this is not the case.
+In `evmone` all logic done in the main interpreter loop in `geth` is done deeper down the call stack.
 The only thing "excluded" from measurement is the `while` loop condition:
     ```
     while (instr != nullptr)
     ```

+    Proposed fix for this is [here](https://github.com/imapp-pl/evmone/pull/2). `OpenEthereum` requires a similar fix [see here](./instrumentation_measurement/openethereum.md)
+5. `geth` measurements are written to a pre-allocated array on every instruction, while `evmone` and `OpenEthereum` write the CSV data straight to `stdout`, this might be slightly unfair **TODO** even out the measurement implementations